shriyakaram/shriyakaram.github.io/_pages/teaching.md

 ---

+I have had the opportunity to serve in the following teaching positions:

 - **15.C57 Optimization Methods, MIT (Fall 2024)** \
 _Teaching assistant_  \
 Graduate-level course in optimization modeling, theory, algorithms, and applications (300 students).
 Led office hours, conducted recitations, graded homework assignments, projects, and the final exam.